Are there different types of breast biopsies?

 What is needle breast biopsy?

-Until the 1990: s surgical biopsies were used to analyse parts of breast tissue.3 Today needle biopsies are preferred whenever possible.4
+Until the 1990s, surgical biopsies were used to analyse parts of breast tissue.
+Today, needle biopsies are preferred whenever possible.

-How does the operator know where to insert the needle?
+How does the operator know where to insert the needle during the breast biopsy?

 Ultrasound-guided breast biopsy and different types of needles

-In an FNA biopsy, the doctor uses a very thin, hollow needle attached to a syringe to withdraw (aspirate) a small amount of tissue or fluid from a suspicious area.
-The biopsy sample is then checked to see if there are cancer cells in it.8
+FNA biopsy employs a very thin, hollow needle attached to a syringe to withdraw (aspirate) a small amount of cells from a suspicious area.

-However, merely with a FNA it is almost impossible to determine whether a breast cancer is invasive or "in situ" (cells that resembles cancer but do not show signs of spreading).
-Neither is the information from FNA enough for deciding on appropriate medical treatment.1
+However, merely using FNA to gain a simple cell sample (cytology), has the disadvantage that it is almost impossible to determine whether a breast cancer is invasive or "in situ" (cells that resemble cancer but do not show signs of spreading).
+Neither is the information from FNA enough for deciding on appropriate medical treatment.

-The clear majority of ultrasound guided biopsies are made with a core needle.
+The vast majority of ultrasound-guided biopsies are performed using a core needle.
 The CNB-needle consists of an inner and an outer part.
-The inner part has a sharp tip and a portion of the needle is gouged where the tissue sample gets caught when the outer sleeve is pushed over the inner needle.3
+The inner part has a sharp tip and a portion of the needle is gouged where the tissue sample gets caught when the outer sleeve is pushed over the inner needle.

-Core needle biopsies have proven to be a good and reliable alternative to diagnostic surgery and the diagnostic accuracy of the CNB is generally high.3
+Core needle biopsies have proven to be a good and reliable alternative to diagnostic surgery and their diagnostic accuracy is generally high.

-One problem with core needles is the limited space for tissue and thereby an uncertainty as to whether the tissue sample is actually representative.3
+One problem with core needles, however, is their limited space for tissue and the resulting uncertainty as to whether the tissue sample is actually representative.

-Vacuum-assisted needle biopsy was presented in the 1990:s, to address the problems of with the core needle biopsies (CNB) (see above).
+Vacuum-assisted needle biopsy was developed in the 1990s to address the issues of core needle biopsies (CNB) (see above).

-The drawbacks with VAB are probably the increased risk of pain and bleeding both during and after the actual biopsy, but also an increased risk of bruising afterwards.9
+The drawbacks with VAB are probably an increased risk of pain and bleeding both during and after the actual biopsy, but also an increased risk of bruising afterwards.

-The needle for needle biopsy catches cells or tissue pieces during the sampling.
+The biopsy needle collects cells or tissue samples during the biopsy.